-A solvent recovery system is a process system that takes effluent and extracts useful raw materials back out of the process waste stream.
-They can reduce the demand for raw materials, by recovering chemicals that can be reused in production, or used to flush the system between runs.
+A solvent recovery system is a process system that takes effluent and extracts useful solvents and raw materials back out of the process waste stream.
+They can reduce the demand for purchase of new solvents & process inputs by recovering chemicals that can be reused in production or to flush the system between runs.
 They can also help manufacturers meet regulatory requirements or process standards by cleaning waste streams before they are released from the plant.

 The recovery of solvents from effluent can be achieved with a variety of technologies.
-A common one is solvent distillation systems, but liquid-liquid extraction, absorption systems, film evaporation, crystallization, and membrane separation can also be used, depending on the application.
+A common recovery method is solvent distillation systems, but liquid-liquid extraction, absorption systems, film evaporation, crystallization, and membrane separation can also be used, depending on the application.

 - Non-azeotropic solutions

 - Aqueous non-azeotropic solutions

 - Aqueous homogeneous azeotropic solutions